 The steam is always on.
 While this isn’t much of a problem for floor use, it can be a bit of a pain when you use it in the handheld mode.
 You have to turn the unit completely off to change attachments.

-3. Shark Steam and Spray (new model)
+3. Shark Blast and Spray

 You can also choose between steam and spray modes.
 The steam option sanitizes an area without getting it very wet.
 The spray mode loosens floor dirt for quick spot cleaning.
 And you can combine the two for a mopping powerhouse!